What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 Where Does Out For Delivery fit into the Delivery Process?

-If you’ve ever been keeping a close eye on an order that you need for a certain date, you'll likely have seen something tracking details like the ones below;
+If you’ve ever been keeping a close eye on an order that you need for a certain date, you'll likely have seen something tracking details like the ones below:

-The "out for delivery" status usually appears at the final stage of the delivery process, signaling the package's imminent arrival at the customer's door.
+The "out for delivery" status usually appears at the final stage of the delivery process.
+This signals the package's imminent arrival at the customer's door.
 However, this milestone is the culmination of a much longer journey.
-Let’s break down the typical stages leading up to the "out for delivery" status

 The process begins when a customer places an order online.
 Once the order is received, it enters the retailer’s system for fulfillment.
 Depending on the setup, stock availability is verified through manual checks or more commonly through automated inventory management software, which synchronizes with the eCommerce platform.

-2. Order processing
+2. Order Processing

 After confirming stock, the order moves to "processing."
 This stage involves preparing the item for shipment.
 Warehouse teams pick and pack the product from storage shelves, ensuring it is correctly labeled and packaged for safe transport.
 In larger operations, this process may be automated using warehouse management systems (WMS).
 At this stage, the customer may receive a notification confirming their order is being prepared.

-3. Order fulfillment
+3. Order Fulfillment

 Once the item is packed and labeled, the order enters the shipping phase.
 Here, it is handed off to a courier or last-mile delivery service.
 Depending on the retailer's setup, this could be an in-house fleet or a third-party logistics provider (3PL), which manages the package's journey.
 Fulfillment usually has multiple steps: